 We conduct drug use reviews for our members to help make sure that they are getting safe and appropriate care.
-These reviews are especially important for members who have more than one provider who prescribes their drugs.

 We do a review each time you fill a prescription.
 We also review our records on a regular basis.
 During these reviews, we look for potential problems such as: